jim8786453/sync/README.md

 ## Running from source

-To run a Sync server from source run the following from the root project directory:
+To run a Sync server from source use the following command from the root project directory:

 ```
 &> make dev-server